 Depending on your goals, you should be able to determine whether or not you’ll need to hire a contractor or if you can possibly design your home on your own.
-If you don’t have any design experience in the past and haven’t done many home improvement projects, you could consider working more closely alongside the contractor you hire.
+If you don’t have any design experience in the past and haven’t done many home improvement projects, you could consider working more closely alongside an interior designer or the contractor you hire.

 Nonetheless, there’s still a lot to learn about design before you’re ready to DIY your home design.
 If you consider hiring a contractor to help you work on your interior design project, reach out to Thomas Buckborough & Associates to ensure your project is done right!

 Interior Design Styles to Consider

 There are many different interior design options out there, which can make it hard to decide on just one style.
-Because there are so many different design styles, we’re just focusing on four of the main ones.
+Because there are so many different interior design styles, we’re just focusing on four of the main ones.

 As we go through each one, take note of the different elements you might like or dislike.
 Then, you can dive into them and learn more about the unique subcategories within each style.
-While it is essential that your home matches and is consistent throughout, you might be able to mix and match a little bit here and there.
-Here are the four main design styles and what makes them up.
+While it is essential that your home matches and has a consistent interior design style throughout, you might be able to mix and match a little bit here and there.
+Here are the four main interior design styles and what makes them up.

 Modern Interior Design